 Crafting the perfect recipe

-You'll see a lot of variations when you're looking for cheesecake recipes.
+You'll see a lot of variations when you're looking for baked cheesecake recipes.
 I zeroed in on the specific flavor and texture I was looking for.

 Some cheesecake recipes contain flour, giving the cheesecake a more cake-like texture, and I want a creamy-style cheesecake.
 Some have so much sugar that I think the delicate wine flavor will be drowned out.